neu-rah/lazy-docs/README.md

 console.log(require("lazy-docs")()("myfile.txt")());
 ```
 **closing a document**
-stops watching the file, thats really all it does, i you recall the document it will load and watch again
+stops watching the file, thats really all it does, if you recall the document it will load and watch again
 ```javascript
 var ctrl=require("lazy-docs")()("myfile.txt");
 console.log(ctrl());//print updated fileName